YeoLab/outrigger/README.md

 Outrigger is a program which uses junction reads from RNA seq data, and a graph database to create a *de novo* alternative splicing annotation with a graph database, and quantify percent spliced-in (Psi) of the events.

-* Free software: BSD license
+* Free and open source software: BSD license

 ## Features